 This easy-to-prepare dessert is elegant and appropriate for even the most sophisticated dinner parties.
 It also serves as a more casual morning snack or breakfast atop yogurt.
 To make poached pears, simmer peeled and halved or quartered pears in a sweetened liquid, such as sweet wine or water with honey and lemon.
 Spices such as cinnamon and clove add complexity.

 Letting vegetables shine, rather than having them play second fiddle to other proteins, is a major trend.
-A recipe for broccoli steaks from the blog Lady and Pups is simple but requires precise preparation.
+The following recipe is simple but requires precise preparation.
 Be careful when portioning the "steaks" and be sure to get a good sear on the cut edge to caramelize the natural sugars and draw out a rich umami flavor.
 The recipe includes a zesty sauce as an accompaniment, but the point is to master a technique for making broccoli the star.

 Fall, when garlic is harvested and at its cheapest, is the perfect time to showcase this tasty and healthful ingredient.
 A pungent soup, courtesy of the blog Healthful Pursuit, boasts the flavor of sweet roasted garlic and a creamy texture.
 Perfumed generously with garlicky goodness, it might pair best with mouthwash.

 This versatile side dish from Fine Cooking works with a variety of proteins and main courses, from fish and poultry to red meat.
 A slow braising process incorporates bright and tangy flavors into every bite of fennel.
 Although the active cooking time is short, this dish is long on flavor.
 As when braising meat, the initial browning on one side builds an essential flavor base, so don't skip that step.